Aby (film): Release

 The film was released on 23 February 2017 in 108 screens across Kerala.
 Aby is one of the biggest releases of Vineeth Sreenivasan in Kerala.

 Marketing

 At Vyttila in Kochi and East Fort, Thiruvananthapuram, 3D hoardings having a 25 feet model aircraft attached with a rotating propeller was placed as part of promotions.
-Aby is the first Malayalam movie to have 3D advertisement billboard as part of marketing.
+Aby is the first Malayalam movie to have a 3D advertisement billboard as part of marketing.
 AirAsia is an official airline partner of the movie, the first Malayalam movie and second South Indian movie to have an airline partner after Kabali.
-As part of the movie's promotions, AirAsia offered special promotional fares ex Kochi to Hyderabad and Bengaluru with the campaign "Fly Like Aby".
+As part of the movie's promotions, AirAsia offered special promotional fares from Kochi to Hyderabad and Bangalore with the campaign "Fly Like Aby".